-Our 2018 event will be held Sunday, August 10-12 from 11:00 am -Dusk at the Kelley Country Creamery.
+Our 2019 event will be held Early August at the Kelley Country Creamery.
 This is our first year planting the sunflowers and we are still learning about the plants and their growth.
 We planted our sunflowers hoping that they will be in peak bloom for the event.
 Since sunflower growing is at the mercy of the weather, the exact time of peak bloom is unpredictable and may be earlier or later than our estimated event dates.
 Please check the Sunflower Status before your visit.
 The peak bloom lasts for about a week to ten days.

 Sunflowers Taking Flight hours are 11:00 am to Dusk.
 Kelley Country Creamery ice cream hours may be different, please check before visit.